 On the other hand, a habit like lifting weights has an extremely high rate of return.
 Getting stronger will make you more fit, give you more energy, increase your focus and mental performance, reduce effects of aging, raise your metabolism and help your body process food better, and so on.
 Ironically, lifting weights would probably make you a better Starcraft player, whereas the opposite is definitely not true.6

 That’s because lifting weights is a highly compounding habit.
 Its benefits reverberate out across other areas of your life, making many other positive habits and skills easier to acquire.
 Therefore, when setting out to drastically change your life, some form of exercise like lifting weights is likely to be one of the most efficient places to start.7

 Setting New Month’s Resolutions

-Research shows that habits only need about 30 days of consistent effort to install themselves into our brains.
-At that point they begin to become automatic.7
+Some research shows that habits only need about 30 days of consistent effort to install themselves into our brains.
+At that point they begin to become automatic.9

 The Six Fundamental Daily Habits